CDS STUDENT

 Create a space where students can explore, present, and discuss the research topics they're passionate about in a supportive, collaborative environment.

-Every Friday from 12:00 to 1:00 PM in CDS 1646, students present on research that excites them—whether it's their current work, an inspiring paper they've discovered, or a hands-on workshop in their area of expertise.
+Every Friday from 12:00 to 1:00 PM in CDS 1646, CDS PhD students present on research that excites them—whether it's their current work, an inspiring paper they've discovered, or a hands-on workshop in their area of expertise.
 From artificial intelligence to biological sciences, our seminars cover the full breadth of computer and data science.

 Meet the Organizers